 According to the law any type of proof is accepted to show the necessary economic means (bank statements, property titles, credit cards, certified cheques), however it is always advisable to verify the documents requirements in the particular Embassy/Foreign office you will apply in, as interpretation may vary

 - Health cover.
 Like with any type of residence permit, the applicant and the family members should possess a very comprehensive health insurance from an insurance company authorised to operate on the territory of Spain

-There are also requirements to provide criminal record and medical certificates, and other documents of mostly administrative nature, and to obtain the exact list, and especially the expected documents format, it is advisable to contact the respective Embassy where you are going to submit your initial application.
+There are also requirements to provide criminal record and medical certificates, and other documents of mostly administrative nature, and to obtain the exact list, and especially the expected documents format, it is advisable to contact the respective Spanish Consulate where you are going to submit your initial application.

 The initial residence permit will have a duration of 1 year, following which you can renew it for further 2 years.
 The renewal process can be initiated 60 days before the expiry of your initial residence, and up to 90 days afterwards.
 The main requirements will remain the same, however keep in mind, that the proof of economic funds will have to cover the period of 2 years, not 1 year as in the initial application.
 The renewal can be processed locally in Spain

-We at Malaga Expat will be happy to assist you with all local procedures related to obtaining and renewing of your Spanish non-lucrative residence permit in the province of Malaga, should you choose the beautiful Costa del Sol as the place of your residence in Spain.
+We at Malaga Expat will be happy to assist you at any stage of the process, whether you are just applying for a visa or your first TIE residence card, or renewing your Spanish non-lucrative residence permit in the province of Malaga, should you choose the beautiful Costa del Sol as the place of your residence in Spain.
 Please get in touch to learn about our services.